Phlebotomist Hiring: 5 Factors to Consider

 - Most employers seek phlebotomists with a year or two of work experience

 - Some providers want professionals with experience in a particular care setting

 - Some employers prefer to train phlebotomists themselves, so they require no work experience

-- “The experience requirement for a given opening depends on the type of patient,” says Svehla.
-“In nursing homes, for example, there are usually difficult sticks and the interaction is often very challenging.”
+Most employers prefer at least one year of experience, says Maxwell.
+But this really varies by the type of patients served, according to Svehla: “In nursing homes, for example, there are usually difficult sticks and the interaction is often very challenging.”

-- Probe the candidate for preferences about care setting: hospital, medical office, lab, home care, screening/mobile, blood donation center
+- Probe the candidate for preferences about care setting: hospital, medical office, lab, home care, screening/mobile, or blood donation center.

 - Determine the candidate’s suitability for the work arrangement, whether it’s permanent, part-time, contract, per diem, locum tenens, traveling, or contract.

 Employers typically ask about work experience, training, and certification, according to Maxwell.
 While the test isn’t standardized, she adds, it consists of about 50 questions covering topics from infection control to order of draw to legal aspects to professionalism.
 Svehla asks candidates which types of patients they’ve drawn blood from and how many draws they’ve done, while some of their client employers have the candidate actually draw blood.

 When it Comes to Phlebotomist Hiring, Draw From the Best

 Hiring phlebotomists may seem fairly straightforward, but certifications and experience on paper don’t always mean you’re getting a top performer.
 This is why it helps to have a hiring partner at your side.
 Monster has years of experience in helping employers find the qualified candidates they need.
 Find out how we can help you get started by posting a job with us for free today.